biru-ka2/adult-data-/README.md

-# adult-data and using pyton panda
+# adult-data jupyter notebook
-jupyter notebook use adult file data preparation and preprocessing
+adult  csv data file analysis using python pandas library on jupyter notebook this project is for data mining class